Fujifilm X-A2 vs X100F

 It is notable that the X100F has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The X-A2 does not feature such a mic input.

-The X100F is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the X-A2 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X-A2 was succeeded by the Fujifilm X-A3.
+Both the X-A2 and the X100F have been discontinued, but can regularly be found used on eBay.
+The X-A2 was replaced by the Fujifilm X-A3, while the X100F was followed by the Fujifilm X100V.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm website.

 So what is the bottom line?
 Which of the two cameras – the Fujifilm X-A2 or the Fujifilm X100F – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - More flexible LCD: Has a tilting screen for odd-angle shots in landscape orientation.

 - More selfie-friendly: Has an articulated screen that can be turned to be front-facing.

 - More flexible: Accepts interchangeable lenses, so that lens characteristics can be altered.

 - More compact: Is smaller (117x67mm vs 127x75mm) and thus needs less room in the bag.

 - More heavily discounted: Has been available for much longer (launched in January 2015).